wizo06/japanese/docs/grammar/fundamentals/particles.md

 ## Case marking particles

-Case marking particles (「格助詞」 in Japanese) are particles that mark the role of a word in a sentence.
+Case marking particles (格助詞) are particles that mark the role of a word in a sentence.
 This "role" defines the relationship between the word itself and the engine.

 !!! danger "REPEAT AFTER ME"
     **Case marking particles define the relationship between the word that they are marking and the Engine.**